 If ERCOT cannot meet a critical date and/or checkpoint success, MP shall contact the Texas SET Chair.
 Texas SET Chair will complete a follow up call with Flight Administrator, and if ERCOT is still failing to meet a critical date and/or checkpoint success, Texas SET Chair will contact RMS Chair and appropriate ERCOT Senior Management.

 If issues cannot be resolved in these forums, then parties are required to submit a Marketplace Issue form, found in Appendix C, to the Market Flight Administrator.
-This form is used by the Market Flight Administrator to frame the issue for further clarification and mediation.
+This form is used by the Flight Administrator to frame the issue for further clarification and mediation.

-The Market Flight Administrator will hold the initial call on the issue and will report resolution to RMS or other appropriate committees.
-When necessary, other parties will be engaged by the Market Flight Administrator to resolve the issue including TX SET transaction experts, Texas SET members, and others.
+The Flight Administrator will hold the initial call on the issue and will report resolution to RMS or other appropriate committees.
+When necessary, other parties will be engaged by the Flight Administrator to resolve the issue including TX SET transaction experts, Texas SET members, and others.
 Details regarding the parties involved in the issue will remain confidential.

 If resolution is not achieved, the issue will be escalated through appropriate ERCOT committees and to the ERCOT Board if required.
 The PUCT will have the final authority on the issue.
 The process is intended to resolve issues at the lowest possible level and in a fair and equitable manner for all MPs.